top of page

 Neuroscientist David Sousa writes, “One of our weaknesses as a species is that we start establishing our beliefs as children before we can choose them as adults.”
 Thankfully, the human brain is capable of rewiring.
 With intention, therapy, and supportive relationships, old beliefs can be replaced with healthier ones.
 Survivors are not doomed to repeat the past but must be given the tools, space, and support to unlearn it.

-And so I stayed, trapped in a destructive dynamic that mirrored my childhood.
-I had been trained to survive chaos and didn’t realize that I had become so desensitized to dysfunction that I mistook abuse for intimacy.
-It took me years to understand that love doesn’t threaten, isolate, or humiliate and even longer to believe I deserved something better.
+And yet I stayed, not realizing how deeply my childhood had trained me to tolerate chaos.
+It took years for me to understand that love doesn’t threaten, devalue or humiliate and even longer to believe I deserved something better.
+But I did, and I still do.

 Final Thoughts